gudnuf/bolt12-prism/README.md

 Notice that outlay property?
 That's how the prism plugin deals with failed payments AND Lightning Network fees.
 When a prism binding has an incoming payment, prism member outlays in the binding are increased according the prism policy and incoming amount.

 When `fees_incurred_by=remote` and a payment to a prism member succeeds, the outlay is decremented by the total amount of the payment including fees paid.
 When `fees_incurred_by=local`, fees are paid by the node operator hosting the prism.
-Prism member payouts occur when outlays exceed the `payout_threshold` in the respective prism policy.
+Prism member payouts occur when outlays exceed the `payout_threshold_msat` in the respective prism policy.
 Until then, outlays accumulate and eventually get paid-out.

 If a payment to a prism member fails for whatever reason, the outlay remains unchanged.